ooki/dnd_auction_game/README.md

 # Play the Game
-Run python ./play_game.py
+Run 'python -m dnd_auction_game.play'
 This will run the game for 12 rounds.

-Use python ./play_game.py  XX
-to play for XX rounds.
+Use python 'python -m dnd_auction_game.play XX' to play for XX rounds.
+Example: 'python -m dnd_auction_game.play 42' will play the game for 42 rounds.

 Remember: connect all agents BEFORE running play_game.py, the server does not need to be restarted.